nearform/node-test-runner-workshop/README.md

 ## Slides

-Slides contain instructions for the workshop.
-You can read them at https://nearform.github.io/node-test-runner-workshop, or:
+The slides contain instructions for the workshop.
+You can read them at <https://nearform.github.io/node-test-runner-workshop>, or:

 `npm start` will open the slides in the browser